jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From South Wimbledon to Temple
 ------------------------------
+* Northern (City) changing to Northern (West End) at UKN changing to District at CHX in 31-35m at 27tph
-* Northern (City) changing to BAL-VIC at BAL changing to District at VIC in 41-45m at 12tph
+* Northern (City) changing to BAL-VIC at BAL changing to District at VIC in 41-45m at 12tph (+10m)

 From South Wimbledon to Farringdon
 ----------------------------------